New Year's Eve: Finland

 In Finland, New Year's Eve is usually celebrated with family or friends.
 Late supper is served, often featuring wieners, Janssons frestelse, and potato salad.
 Some municipalities organize fireworks at midnight.
 Consumer fireworks are also very popular.
 A Finnish tradition is molybdomancy – to tell the fortunes of the New Year by melting "tin" (actually lead) in a tiny pan on the stove and throwing it quickly in a bucket of cold water.
 The resulting blob of metal is analyzed, for example by interpreting shadows it casts by candlelight.
 These predictions are however never taken seriously.

-YLE broadcasts the reception of the New Year at Helsinki Senate Square.
+The principal broadcast is aired by YLE at Helsinki Senate Square featuring Finnish music stars.
 The countdown to the New Year is with the Helsinki Cathedral clock.
-In the afternoon programme, the German comedy sketch Dinner for One is shown every year.
+Preceding this the German comedy sketch Dinner for One is shown every year in the afternoon.
 On the radio, just before midnight, the poem Hymyilevä Apollo (Smiling Apollo) by Eino Leino is read.

 France

 In France, New Year's Eve (la Saint-Sylvestre) is usually celebrated with a feast, le Réveillon de la Saint-Sylvestre (Cap d'Any in Northern Catalonia).
 This feast customarily includes special dishes including foie gras, seafood such as oysters, and champagne.
 The celebration can be a simple, intimate dinner with friends and family or, une soirée dansante, a much fancier ball.

 On New Year's Day (le Jour de l'An) friends and family exchange New Year's resolutions, kisses, and wishes.
 Some people eat ice cream.

+Paris and Marseille host the main festivities of the day.
+A sound and light show using video mapping techniques has been held on the Arc de Triomphe since 2014 (except in 2021 and 2022 due to the COVID-19 pandemic), ending with a fireworks display at midnight.
+It is broadcast live on major television networks like France 2.